-Stephenson 2-18 (St2-18) is a red supergiant located in the constellation Scutum.
+Stephenson 2-18 (St2-18) is a red supergiant or red hypergiant star located in the constellation Scutum.
 Also catalogued as Stephenson 2-DFK 1 and RSGC2-18, it is the current record holder for the largest star known, with a size 2,150 times that of the Sun.
 The star is located at a distance of 18,900 light years from Earth.
-It is a member of the open cluster Stephenson 2.
+It appears in the same region as the open cluster Stephenson 2.

 Star type